aemooooon/aemon-notes/content/English/AI-Powered RAs.md

 Now, Let's get started.

 The definition of RAs is a combination of algorithms used by internet platforms to identify and recommend content, products, and services.
-Typically, it works by starting with collecting big data, extracting relevant features, and filtering them.
-Then, it performs model inference to get the results delivered to the end user.

 The RAs have developed for 30 years can be separated into four stages: